 Get details about CAT scan courses, including common topics and clinical requirements.
-These courses are usually available through broader associate's degree programs.
+These courses are usually available through certificate programs.

-CAT (Computed Axial Tomography) scan technology courses are typically available through associate's degree programs in radiologic technology, diagnostic imaging and computed tomography (CT).
-Through these courses, students learn to prepare individuals for CAT or CT scans, set up the equipment and take a scan correctly.
+CAT (Computed Axial Tomography) scan technology courses are typically available through certificate programs in Computed Tomography (CT).
+Through these programs, students learn to prepare individuals for CAT or CT scans, set up the equipment and take a scan correctly.
 Most programs emphasize a theoretical understanding of the field along with hands-on clinical training.
-Upon completion of these programs, students may need to pass a certification exam in radiographic technology or computed tomography to comply with state requirements.
+Upon completion of these programs, students may need to pass a certification exam to comply with state requirements.